Hi, I’m Hoa Nguyen.

 Teaching

-I strongly believe that student engagement in classroom/research comes from understanding the nature of the problem, and from the fluency of using tools (e.g., using software, using learned facts, and using learned abstractions) for problem-solving.
-As an extensive user of coding agents (Copilot, Gemini, and Claude), I strongly believe that the understanding of the problem and the fluency are even more important in the AI/LLM era as these factors help students formulate the right questions to the AI.
+I strongly believe that student engagement in classroom and research comes from a deep understanding of the problem, coupled with a fluency in using tools (e.g., using software, using facts, and using abstractions) for problem-solving.
+The recent emergence of LLMs makes this foundational understanding and command of tools even more essential, enabling students to formulate the right questions for AI assistants and verify the answers.

 Previous Projects